easystats/insight/paper/paper.md

 ### Response and Predictors

 * **response**: the outcome or response variable (dependent variable) of a regression model.
 * **predictors**: independent variables of (the _fixed_ part of) a regression model.
 For mixed models, variables that are only in the _random effects_ part (i.e. grouping factors) of the model are not returned as predictors by default.
-However, these can be included using additional arguments in the function call, treating predictors as "unique."
+However, these can be included using additional arguments in the function call, treating predictors as "unique".
 As such, if a variable appears as a fixed effect and a random slope, it is treated as one (the same) predictor.

 ![Definition of Model Components: Response and Predictors](figure3a.png)